timonson/gentle_rpc/README.md

 on the server side, where the methods are defined.
 This API is based on the native JS/TS **Proxy** object.

+Any amount of arguments to the method calls is possible.

 The methods return the **result** or **error** property of the RPC response object as promise.

-Any number of arguments to the method calls is possible.

 ```typescript
 await remote.sayHello("World") // Hello World